 If you’ve been excited about starting your own consulting business, you might even be feeling a little discouraged at this point.
 That’s OK.
 There’s a lot of work ahead of you.

 Now, you know how to start a consulting business the right way.
-You now have a guide that gives you the process for building a profitable consulting business.
+You now have a guide that gives you the process of building a profitable consulting business.

 And if you’re still reading, taking notes, and not discouraged by the work ahead, then you’re serious about becoming a successful consultant.